This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Elevator Bed

 Feeling like a pro and wanting to get a little more creative?
 Try constructing a bed that lifts up to your ceiling!
 This elevator bed lifts up to the ceiling during the day to reveal your living space.
-At night, it simply comes back down and is ready for you to sleep in it!
+At night, it simply comes back down and is ready for you to sleep in!
+It can be a space saver, but it is certainly one of the more difficult bed styles to install.

 PROS: